bjornmeansbear/rwdfruhoh.ookb.co/_ToDo.md

 - These need to be promotable someway to the homepage.

 ## Tell Us About You.
 - How to trigger the sending of the form?

-## Blog.
-Not part of the ruhoh/CAPE site; powered and hosted externally by wordpress.
-Just need to get to the theme of this sucker.
+Does it need to be a wufoo form? is there some JS or other server solution that can trigger an email to be sent?

 ## Additional stuff:
 - How to explain editing of MD files to client
 - Anyway to just grant access to the content folders, not the whole git repo?
 - Multiple ways to show featured projects on homepage? (text only posts should be able to be featured somehow too?)

-## The Theme
-- Need to refine theme files
-- If form for tell us about you goes into the template .html file for that page, how is it triggered?
-Does it need to be a wufoo form? is there some JS or other server solution that can trigger an email to be sent?

 ==========

-## Problems to solve:
+## Big Stuff to Solve:
-1. JS from theme isn't being found
-2. get email form to work
+1. get email form to work
-3. work on homepage project placement and then rotation
+2. work on homepage project placement and then rotation
-4. Bios (and other tabs on Who We Are) showing up the way I desire
-5. make just the folders from the repo that I want available to the clients for editing, not the whole repo...
+3. make just the folders from the repo that I want available to the clients for editing, not the whole repo...
+4. work with a flickr profile for images in slideshows, sidebars, etc.